InesDew/NOVA-Agros/README.md

 # Feedback Day 1

-TBD
+After handing in our work of Day 1, we received feedback where the following things still weren't correct:
+- Gapminder should be in log-log scale or have an option for that.
+A log-log scale allows a better analysis over the magnitudes of the data.
+- Given that all "_quantity" variables of the correlation plot are highly correlated (>0.5) you should note and discuss the ones with a relatively lower correlation like "fish_output_quantity" and "pasture_quantity", which are the ones that stand out.
+- While the area plot allows for "World", it doesn't allow None.

-After implementing the feedback from Day 1, we also changed a few things that were stated as an extended scope of the Day 1 tasks.
+After implementing the feedback from Day 1 and adjusting the methods, we also changed a few things that were stated as an extended scope of the Day 1 tasks.

 - [ ] First, we removed aggregated columns from our data, as we didn't notice that on day one and it makes no sense to use an Asian country and then also use *Asia* in our plots, for example.
 - [ ] We also added a descriptive title, correct labels, and an annotation stating the source of the data.